 Glacier National Park sits on the northern border of Montana and Canada.
 Glacier is the only U.S. National Park crossing a border, with the Canadian side being Wharton National Park.

-If you are feeling overwhelmed by the size of the park and what you should during your visit, here are the top things to do and see during any trip to Glacier.
+If you are feeling overwhelmed by the size of the park and what you should do during your visit, here are the top things to do at Glacier National Park.

 Ride the Going to the Sun Road

 The Going to the Sun Road (GTSR) is 50 miles long, going east to west across Glacier National Park.
 There are many options for exploring the GTSR including driving your own vehicle (check the National Park website for restrictions – https://www.nps.gov/glac/planyourvisit/gtsrinfo.htm), the free shuttle (link – https://www.nps.gov/glac/planyourvisit/shuttles.htm), or the Red Bus Tour (see more on the Red Bus Tour below).

 The GTSR is considered by many as one of the most scenic drives in the United States.
 With winding roads atop high drop-offs, it is sure to make anyone’s heart race.
 Most notable stops are the following:

 - Logan Pass Visitor Center

 - Jackson Glacier Overlook – 7th largest glacier in the world can be seen here.